yshanyes/CPSC-2019-QRS-Detection-and-HR-Estimation/README.md

 To run your classifier, you should edit the `run_12ECG_classifier.py` script, which takes a single recording as input and outputs the predicted classes and probabilities.
 Please, keep the formats of both outputs as they are shown in the example.
 You should not change the inputs and outputs of the `run_12ECG_classifier` function.

-## Train
+## Use

-You can run this classifier code by installing the requirements and running
+You can run this code by installing the requirements and running

-    python train_model.py training_data model
+    python train_cv.py
-    python driver.py model test_data test_outputs

-where `training_data` is a directory of training data files, `model` is a directory of files for the model, `test_data` is the directory of test data files, and `test_outputs` is a directory of classifier outputs.
-The [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) provides a training database with data files and a description of the contents and structure of these files.
+The [CPSC 2019 webpage](http://2019.icbeb.org/Challenge.html) provides a training database with data files and a description of the contents and structure of these files.

 ## Submission